Everything you need to know about Self Assessment tax returns

-If you’re self-employed or have income streams in addition to your wages from employment, you may have to tell HM Revenue and Customs.
+If you’re self-employed or have income streams in addition to employment wages, you may have to tell HM Revenue and Customs (HMRC).
 Once reported, HMRC will decide if you need to pay income tax on these earnings.
-This is done through Self Assessment.
+This is done through a Self Assessment tax return.

-Filing your own tax returns for the first time is a big deal, as all of the responsibility to get it right falls on you and you alone.
+Filing your own tax returns for the first time is a big deal, as all of the responsibility to get it right falls on you.
 Fortunately, the process of completing a Self Assessment tax return is relatively straightforward.

 In this guide, we’ll take you through everything you need to know about Self Assessment, covering the what, why, when and how to make filing a tax return stress-free.